What are BCAAs?

 BCAA Nedir?

-Leucine, isoleucine and valine, also known as BCAA or branched-chain amino acids, are one of the 9 essential amino acids (EAAs) that the human body does not produce, that is, it must be consumed externally.
-Approximately 40% of the amino acids that make up muscles are BCAAs.
-It is one of the important amino acids for muscle development.
+Leucine, isoleucine and valine, also known as BCAA or branched chain amino acids, are one of the 9 essential amino acids (EAA) that the human body does not produce, meaning they must be taken from outside.
+Approximately 40% of the amino acids that make up the muscles are BCAAs.
+They are important amino acids for muscle development.

 What is Leucine?